deeeelin/idkgit/README.md

 ## How to use idkgit

+*Please go through the following steps by doing it on your own computer~*

 Enter `idk` to execute idkgit,and you will be in "select mode session".

 In select mode session , you can enter: